 Digitization.
 IoT.
 Big Data.
-There are plenty of technical buzzwords being thrown around in the world of manufacturing, and it can easily be overwhelming for manufacturers who might not have a background in technology.
+There are plenty of technical Industry 4.0 buzzwords being thrown around in the world of manufacturing, and it can easily be overwhelming for manufacturers who might not have a background in technology.
 Innovation happens at lightning speed, and keeping up with the times is difficult.
 We’re here to clear the waters with this brief glossary for non-technical manufacturers.

 Industry 4.0 can be thought of as the 4th revolution in the manufacturing industry.
 First, there was the invention of the steam engine — which garnered in the industrial revolution.
 Just under 100 years later, the assembly line and the adoption of electric-powered manufacturing tools increased manufacturing speed exponentially.

 Another 70 years after that, computers found their place in the industry, giving manufacturing robots a new level of efficiency.
 Just under 50 years later, Industry 4.0 is bringing to the table a completely new level of analysis and efficiency to manufacturing.
-Through improving data collection and aggregation to maximize efficiency while also creating a seemingly autonomous factory, Industry 4.0 is completely changing the way manufacturing is done.
+By improving data collection and aggregation to maximize efficiency while also creating a seemingly autonomous factory, Industry 4.0 is completely changing the way manufacturing is done.
 Almost everybody wants a piece of this technology, but even with all the technological advances, the goals still remain the same (reduce waste, increase output), technology just makes it easier to achieve those goals and remain competitive.

 Advanced Manufacturing — The process of leveraging the most advanced technology available at the current time in order to maximize the output and/or product quality of a manufacturing facility.